 The chip seal process involves spraying a mixture to seal cracks, spreading small chip rocks on the mixture, and rolling the chip rocks to embed them into the street surface.

 On the day the work is scheduled, do not park in the street.
-You can drive slowly on the chip sealed surface during the curing process.
+You can drive slowly on the chip sealed surface during the curing process, but do not brake or turn the wheels of your vehicle sharply within the first few hours of application.

 After chip seal is applied, street sweepers will sweep five times to reduce loose rock.
 Do not park on the street during that week so sweepers can remove the loose rock.